Search

 3. Serve as a standing forum for the exchange of ideas and information regarding public safety communications;

-4. Conduct an outreach component bi-directionally with high-level officials and end users regarding public safety communications.
+4. Conduct an outreach component to foster bi-directional information exchange with high-level officials and end users regarding public safety communications;

 5. Develop tangible mediums to assist in the exchange of information between local, tribal, state, and federal entities;